How to Fall Asleep Faster: 10 to 60 Seconds

 • Unwind your mind for at least 10 seconds by imagining a relaxation scene.

 If these techniques don’t work for you, just try saying the word ‘Do not overthink’ for over 10 seconds.
-You’ll see that you’ll be able to fall asleep within 10 seconds!
+You’ll see that you’ll be able to fall asleep in 10 seconds!

 Even after following all these techniques, if you’re not able to sleep, just work on the foundations of military breathing and muscle relaxation methods.
 Also, keep reading about more techniques based on how to practice them effectively.